RTICWDT/college-scorecard/CONTRIBUTING.md

 ![screen shot 2015-08-25 at 10 23 21 am](https://cloud.githubusercontent.com/assets/1626026/9469261/10722332-4b14-11e5-9a62-7cc4d1bbce4f.png)

+### Step three
-3. To save your edits, scroll down to the bottom of the page, and select "commit directly to the [name you just made] branch."
+To save your edits, scroll down to the bottom of the page, and select "commit directly to the [name you just made] branch."
 Fill out a short description of your edits in the title, more detail in the body, and commit your changes.

 ![screen shot 2015-08-25 at 10 25 43 am](https://cloud.githubusercontent.com/assets/1626026/9469263/10732372-4b14-11e5-97c7-79c7cca30397.png)

+### Step four
-4. Then, go up to the top right of the screen and click the button for pull requests.
+Then, go up to the top right of the screen and click the button for pull requests.

 ![screen shot 2015-08-25 at 10 26 15 am](https://cloud.githubusercontent.com/assets/1626026/9469264/1075ef4e-4b14-11e5-9519-868d217b2059.png)